gvwilson/sdxpy/src/cache/index.md

 The price for this decision is that files' "names" are meaningless.
-Whether we use sequence numbers or hashes, remembering that `health_records.csv` is file 177234 increases the [%g cognitive_load "cognitive load" %] on our users.
+Whether we use sequence numbers or hashes, remembering that `health_records.csv` is file 177234 increases the cognitive load on our users.

 </div>